 Building on her previous research on environmentalism in Asia, Loretta's postdoctoral project at Warwick focuses on the ways Chinese people make sense of environmental pollution and the social psychology of their coping mechanisms.
 More broadly, she's interested in the anthropology of responsibility, rights, justice, and the politics of 'victimhood' in contemporary China.

-A list of Loretta's publications can be found here.
+A list of Loretta's recent publications can be found here.

 You can contact Loretta via email on L.Lou@warwick.ac.uk